School Programme

 Create your Day

 Bring your class or school year group to spend a day at the Eco Centre.
-Mix and match with your own presenters or activities depending on the topics your exploring – don’t forget there’s also outdoor seating for lunch and plenty of surrounding lawn for activities.
+Mix and match with your own presenters or activities depending on the topics you are exploring – don’t forget there’s also outdoor seating for lunch and plenty of surrounding lawn for activities.

 Designed by your school